 - MSPE (Dean's Letter)

-* If accepted to the program, you will need to successfully complete both parts of USMLE step 2 before starting the program.
-Consequently, both parts of USMLE step 2 would need to be completed sufficiently in advance to permit reporting of scores before orientation begins in late June.
+* If accepted to the program, you will need to successfully complete the USMLE Step 2 before starting the program.
+Consequently, the USMLE Step 2 would need to be completed sufficiently in advance to permit reporting of scores before orientation begins in late June.
 Reporting of USMLE scores can take up to approximately 8 weeks.
 Consult the USMLE policy for full details.